aannaluo/coursesUBC/README.md

 > idstring ::= [^_]+ // One or more of any character, except underscore.
 >
 > inputstring ::= [^*]* // Zero or more of any character, except asterisk.

+Note: Files uploaded are the main files my project partner and I were in charge of, complete repository is not uploaded due to clutter.